The ABCs of Pandemic EBT

 You do not have to apply but your child must be approved to receive free or reduced-price meals at school.
 So you must complete an application with your school district, if you have not done so already or if your school does not provide free meals to all kids during normal times (CEP schools).

-Once issued, eligible New Jersey students and their families will receive money on a new or existing EBT card to help fill the school meals gap.
+Once issued, eligible New Jersey students and their families will receive money on a new or existing EBT card.
 If your household is already receiving SNAP (aka food stamps), you should receive the extra benefit automatically on your EBT card.
 Families not enrolled in SNAP will receive a new card.
-It is unclear at this time when new benefits will be issued.
-(January 2021)
+The latest round of benefits are now being issues for Sept.
+2020 through June 2021.

-P-EBT benefits for September 2020 continue to be issued for students who were eligible for free- or reduced-price school meals as of June 2020 and were attending schools with a remote learning schedule of at least five consecutive days in September.
+As of August 2021, P-EBT benefits for September 2020 through June 2021 are being issued on an ongoing basis.
+Benefits will go to students who were eligible for free- or reduced-price school meals last school year and were attending schools with a remote or hybrid learning schedule.

 For the most current information, visit DHS’s P-EBT webpage.